-- 2.4.2.1.1 Refer to table 12 (Key spatial challenges per local municipality) - 2.4.2.1.2 The CWDM Integrated Public Transport Network Framework (2012) indicated that there is no integration between Spatial Planning/ Land Use Management and Integrated Transport Planning.
-The leads to the following challenges;
+2.4.2.1.1 Refer to table 12 (Key spatial challenges per local municipality)

-- > General lack of transport and land use integration particularly in respect to nodes and corridors. - > Urban nodes are not dense enough to create the thresholds that can sustain affordable and convenient public transport services in the continued low-density urban sprawl pattern of development. - > Owing to the dispersed population distribution in the rural areas, public transport systems are not viable, and taxi-operations are relatively expensive over long distances. - > A large portion of the population still walks significant distances owing to low income levels and/or poor public transport service provision. - > The unavailability of land for transport and related infrastructure. - > The lack of integrated settlements.
+- 2.4.2.1.2 The CWDM Integrated Public Transport Network Framework (2012) indicated that there is no integration between Spatial Planning/ Land Use Management and Integrated Transport Planning.
+This leads to the following challenges. - General lack of transport and land use integration particularly in respect to nodes and corridors. - Urban nodes are not dense enough to create the thresholds that can sustain affordable and convenient public transport services in the continued low-density urban sprawl pattern of development. - Owing to the dispersed population distribution in the rural areas, public transport systems are not viable, and taxi-operations are relatively expensive over long distances. - A large portion of the population still walks significant distances owing to low-income levels and/or poor public transport service provision. - The unavailability of land for transport and related infrastructure. - The lack of integrated settlements.

-FOCUS AREA: INTEGRATED DISTRICT PUBLIC TRANSPORT NETWORK STRATEGIES: Strengthen the transport and other communication networks that link the better located areas with those with less potential; Increase the ability to commute between higher order and lower order towns (refer to settlement classifications) by managing the operating environment, transport system and decision-making mechanisms relevant to transport planning; improve rural transport opportunities.
-Ensure mobility through affordable, reliable and time-starved transport opportunities, even if it means providing subsidised public transport where marginalised communities require government intervention (mainly rural areas) as a principle-led response; enhance mobility by locating residential areas close(r) to trip destinations.
+RESPONSIBILITY: FOCUS AREA: INTEGRATED DISTRICT PUBLIC TRANSPORT NETWORK CWDM, Category B Municipalities & Department of Transport and Public Works Strengthen the transport and other communication networks that link the better located areas with those with less potential; Increase the ability to commute between higher order and lower order towns (refer to settlement classifications) by managing the operating environment, transport system and decision-making mechanisms relevant to transport planning; improve rural transport opportunities.
+2. Ensure mobility through affordable, reliable and time-starved transport opportunities, even if it means providing subsidised public transport where marginalised communities require government intervention (mainly rural areas) as a principle-led response; enhance mobility by locating residential areas close(r) to trip destinations.
 Apply the principles of densification and diversification along (selected) transport routes; Public transport services for special needs passengers; provide and ensure universal access to public transport facilities for persons with physical disabilities.
-Transport for learners: facilitate provision of improved public transport services for learners in rural areas; identify candidate pilot projects for specialized services.
-5. Non-motorized transport and road safety: improve the level of provision for pedestrians and cyclists.
-Institutional structures: establish institutional structures for the management of public transport at municipal level; increase capacity and resources for public transport planning and management; set up co-coordinating structures between municipalities.
+4. Non-motorized transport and road safety: improve the level of provision for pedestrians and cyclists.
+5. Institutional structures: establish institutional structures for the management of public transport at municipal level; increase capacity and resources for public transport planning and management; set up co-coordinating structures between municipalities.
 PRIORITY: HIGH